AI technology can help us all live better lives, as long as we learn to stop treating it like it’s human

 These benign AI models will probably never stop the doomsday scenarios spinning in our collective imaginations that involve a robot takeover, from the murderous robot HAL in 2001: A Space Odyssey (‘I’m sorry Dave, I’m afraid I can’t do that’) to the manipulative humanoid robot in Ex Machina.

-The entrepreneur, Elon Musk, has given voice to these fears in recent years with repeated warnings about where AI development might lead.
-He warned at SXSW festival (a conglomerate of film, interactive media and music festivals and conferences) earlier this year that there ‘needs to be a public body that has insight and then oversight to confirm that everyone is developing AI safely.
+The entrepreneur Elon Musk has given voice to these fears in recent years with repeated warnings about where AI development might lead.
+He warned at SXSW festival (a conglomerate of film, interactive media and music festivals and conferences) that there ‘needs to be a public body that has insight and then oversight to confirm that everyone is developing AI safely.
 This is extremely important.
 I think the danger of AI is much greater than the danger of nuclear warheads by a lot, and nobody would suggest that we allow anyone to build nuclear warheads if they want.
 That would be insane,’ he said at SXSW, adding, in a somewhat Trumpian tone: ‘And mark my words, AI is far more dangerous than nukes.
 Far.
 So why do we have no regulatory oversight?
 This is insane.’

 AI will result in joblessness and better weaponry, Musk went on to warn, and then become ‘a fundamental species-level risk’ when it develops into a sort of ‘digital super intelligence’.